 Putting the words ‘anxiety’ and ‘children’ in the same sentence just shouldn’t have to happen.
-But unfortunately it does — the stress levels in some children’s lives actually bring them to the point of being emotionally effected.
+But unfortunately, it does — the stress levels in some children’s lives actually bring them to the point of being emotionally affected.

 Situations that can give birth to anxiety in a child include divorce, the death of a parent, the military deployment of a parent, a natural disaster, an automobile accident or any other traumatic event.

 In cases like these, time, patience, reassurance and encouraging your child to share their feelings will help.
-If the situation is very serious, professional counseling may be necessary.
+If the situation is very serious, professional counselling may be necessary.

 One factor you may not have considered is this: Children who are bored because they aren’t being challenged at school may put up a fuss when it’s time to go to school.